Kota

 Join Kota today and help your employees save for retirement with our digital pensions app.

-7 FAQs About Tax Relief Against Pension Contributions in Ireland
+7 FAQs About Tax Relief on Pension Contributions in Ireland

-Here are answers to some commonly asked questions about Irish tax relief:
+Here are answers to some commonly asked questions about Irish tax relief and pension contributions:

-1. What’s the Difference Between a Tax Credit and Tax Relief?
+1. What Is the Difference Between a Tax Credit and Tax Relief?

 • Tax credits in Ireland reduce the amount of tax payable.
-They are deducted directly from your tax due.
+They are deducted directly from the tax due.

-• Tax reliefs decrease the taxable income and are deducted from your income before tax calculation.
+• Tax reliefs decrease the taxable income and are deducted from a person’s income before tax calculation.

-2. What’s the Difference Between Ordinary and Special Pension Contributions?
+2. What Is the Difference Between Ordinary and Special Pension Contributions?

-• Ordinary Contributions are regular pension payments made towards your pension pot, usually deducted from your salary every month.
+• Ordinary Contributions are regular pension payments made towards your employees' pension pot, usually deducted from their salary every month.

-• Both you and your employer can contribute, and the amount is based on a percentage of your income.
+• Both you and your employees can contribute, and the amount is based on a percentage of the employee’s income.

 • These contributions are eligible for tax relief.
-The amount of tax relief you can get is subject to age-related percentage limits, which increase with age.
-For example, employees under 30 can receive tax relief on up to 15% of their earnings, while those aged 30 to 39 can get relief on up to 20%, and so on.
+The amount of tax relief your employees can get is subject to age-related percentage limits, which increase with age.
+For example, your employees under 30 can receive tax relief on up to 15% of their earnings, while those aged 30 to 39 can get relief on up to 20%, and so on.

 • Special Contributions are one-off, lump-sum payments made to boost pension savings.
-You or your employer can make them, often near the end of the tax year.
+You or your employee can make them, often near the end of the tax year.

 • These contributions help maximise tax relief or make up for missed contribution payments.
 They also qualify for tax relief and can be backdated to the previous year if made before October 31st.

-3. Can You Claim Tax Relief on Additional Voluntary Contributions Made Towards a PRSA?
+3. Can Employees Claim Tax Relief on Additional Voluntary Contributions Made Towards a PRSA?

-The amount of relief depends on age-related percentage limits, which are calculated based on your income from employment.
-These limits include any regular pension contributions you've already made through your job.
+The amount of relief depends on age-related percentage limits, which are calculated based on their income from employment.
+These limits include any regular pension contributions they've already made through their job.

-4. Can You Claim a Backdated Pension Tax Relief on Your 2023 Income Tax?
+4. Can Employees Claim a Backdated Pension Tax Relief on Their 2024 Income Tax?

-You can claim backdated relief for the 2023 tax year by making a lump sum of Additional Voluntary Contributions (AVCs) on or before 31st October 2024.
+Your employees can claim backdated relief for the 2024 tax year by making a lump sum of Additional Voluntary Contributions (AVCs) on or before 31st October 2025.

-5. Can You Claim Your Pension Early in Ireland?
+5. Can Employees Claim Their Pension Early in Ireland?

 Most people can cash in their pension when they turn 50 and still be eligible to claim a 25% tax-free lump sum amount.